 Strategies for Creating Monthly Income

-Fortunately, with the proper planning, investors can use a mix of different fixed income products and create their own stream of monthly income to support themselves in retirement (or even in a very early retirement).
-Here are some suggestions for ways to bring in a regular stream of cash.
+Fortunately, with proper planning, investors can use a mix of different fixed-income products and create their own stream of monthly income to support themselves in retirement or even in a very early retirement.

 Mutual Funds Designed for Monthly Income